magidc/ideavim-anyobject/README.md

 - **Outer selection (`ia`)**: Selects the entire argument including the separator and the argument itself

 **Multiple outer selections are supported**.
 For example `d2aa` will delete the current argument and the next one including separator

+### AnyArgOrItem (`x`)

+Combines objects targeted by AnyArgument and AnyItem.
+Selects any function argument, method parameter, callable expression, or collection items.

 ### AnyVariable (`v`)